 How to serve a summons

 A person cannot serve the summons and complaint on the defendant on their own.
-To properly serve the defendant, the summons and complaint must be handed to the defendant directly at their home or anywhere else; or they can be taken to the defendants home and given to someone who is at least 13 years old and lives in the home.
+To satisfactorily serve the defendant, the summons and complaint must be handed to the defendant directly at their home or anywhere else; or they can be taken to the defendants home and given to someone who is at least 13 years old and lives in the home.
 If possible, the papers should be put in the hands of the person receiving them.
 But, this is not always required.
 If the person serving the papers speaks to the person receiving them through the door or sees them come to the door but then they go back into the house, the person can leave the papers on the door, or they can slip them under the door.

 Usually, you can use one of these methods:

 Serving a summons with the sheriff

 A person can get the sheriff in their county to serve a summons after they file their complaint and pay a fee.
 This is the most common way to serve a summons.
 Follow these steps to serve a summons through the Sheriff: